Guide to Omnichannel Payments and Security

 PCI Compliance

 No one wants to deal with a stolen credit card or the nightmare of identity theft.
-Companies that accept credit card payments need to adhere to Payment Card Industry (PCI) compliance standards as a way to keep data safe.
+Companies that accept credit card payments need to adhere to Payment Card Industry (PCI) compliance standards as a way to keep customer credit card data safe.

 Tokenization and Encryption

 Your customers shouldn’t worry about payment data breaches.
 Sensitive information needs to be tokenized and encrypted to keep it safe but some tools only tokenize card data.
-Make ACH payments safer.
-Use a company that tokenizes bank account numbers also.
+Your payment software should focus on safer ACH payments with tokenized bank account numbers.

 Nacha